wp-plugins/google/readme.txt

 * Shortcodes and styling for further customization
 * Track your +1s with Analytics integration
 * Integrate your Google+ Page with WordPress
+* Integrate with Google+ Pages
+* Use Google Analytics to track your +1s

 == Installation ==
 = To Install: =